Have a question about a horn or see something you want to purchase? Send me an email!

 I'm confident I can find your used instruments the best possible home.
 I take detailed photos of each instrument and write an accurate and honest description about every horn I represent on this website.
 My passion is brass instruments and I love finding them deserving new homes.
 I welcome all quality brass instruments.
 Send me an email and let me know what you have in the closet.

-Consignment services are handled on a sliding scale:
+Consignment service fees are handled on a sliding scale:

-Consignment fee is calculated from the selling price of the item, after sellers fees (i.e. credit card, paypal, shipping services and repairs)
+Consignment fee is calculated from the selling price of the item, after sellers fees (i.e. credit card, paypal, shipping services and repairs/prep for sale)

 Refunds: Refunds are given in full with the exception of mouthpiece returns and paypal transactions.
 Due to new policies with Paypal, refunds will be given minus the transaction fee.
 Returned mouthpieces within one week of purchase will have a 15% restocking fee.
 Shipping fees are not refundable.